fishinwind/workshop/rst/Block_1/class-9.rst

 In Class Exercise
 =================
 From hamlet.txt:

  #.
 Print the first word of each line.

  #.
 Print only lines that are not indented.

  #.
 Count the number of times that the word "therefore" appears.

 (hint: the :py:meth:`continue` statement will skip to the next loop iteration, and is usually found in an if statement)

 Counters
 ========
-:py:class:`~collections.Counter` objects are a type of Python dict objects where the keys are objects, and the values are counts of those objects.
-Counter objects have several specific methods that take advantage of this, like most_common().
+:py:class:`~collections.Counter` objects are a type of Python dict in which the values are counts of the keys.
+Counter objects have several methods to query the counts, like :py:meth:`~collections.Counter.most_common()`.

 .. code-block:: python